Kevin Smith (musician): Later career

-In 1985 Kevin worked with Chuck Mangione as the arranger on the album Save Tonight For Me Mangione was one of Smith's biggest influences as an arranger and to spend time collaborating with one of the masters was one of the most inspiring moments of his career.
+In 1985, Smith worked with Chuck Mangione as the arranger on the album Save Tonight For Me Mangione was one of Smith's biggest influences as an arranger and to spend time collaborating with one of the masters was one of the most inspiring moments of his career.

-Kevin did 3 tours of Italy in 2004, 2005, and 2007 with the traditional gospel group, Tecora Rogers & The Chicago Spirituals.
-He has performed in the U.S. Virgin Islands, Hawaii, Las Vegas, Mexico, Bahamas, Washington D.C. with the Chicago Catz.
+Smith undertook three tours of Italy in 2004, 2005, and 2007 with the traditional gospel group, Tecora Rogers & The Chicago Spirituals.
+He has performed in the U.S. Virgin Islands, Hawaii, Las Vegas, Mexico, Bahamas, Washington, D.C., with the Chicago Catz.

-Kevin taught Commercial Music Production at Columbia College in their marketing department.
+He taught Commercial Music Production at Columbia College in their marketing department.
 He also has substituted as a music teacher in the Chicago Public Schools.
-Kevin has led music therapy groups for the Thresholds Organization in Chicago.
+Smith has led music therapy groups for the Thresholds Organization in Chicago.
 He currently teaches keyboard/theory privately when not playing with the Chicago Catz and as a sideman in several other musical projects.

 Current musical associations

-Kevin has worked with many musicians and session recording artists including the Chicago Catz, "Downtown" Tony Brown, Richard Peter Davis, Mark Ohlsen, Wayne Stewart (musician), David Gross (musician), Josie Aiello, Devin Thompson (musician), James A. Perkins Jr., and Tony "Toca" Carpenter.
+Me has worked with many musicians and session recording artists including the Chicago Catz, "Downtown" Tony Brown, Richie Davis, Mark Ohlsen, Wayne Stewart, David Gross, Josie Aiello, Devin Thompson, James A. Perkins Jr., and Tony "Toca" Carpenter.